top of page

 Search

-Declan, by contrast, was never a girl, despite assignment at birth and insidious inculturation.
-But he wore bras he hated, gave up dreams of being a professional ball player, and did his best to cope with life while living it as someone he wasn’t.
+Declan was never a girl though he wore bras he hated, gave up dreams of being a ball player, and did his best pretending to be someone he wasn’t.

-When we met, we were both married to men and proud of ourselves for performing the role of biblically-excellent wife despite Declan’s gender identity and the turbulence and dysfunction in our marriages.
-We became good friends, close friends, deep friends.
+When we met, we were both married to men and proud of ourselves for performing the role of excellent wife.
+We became deep friends.

 And then we fell in love.

-For as long as I can remember, my mother vehemently proclaimed that my name was SUZANNE.
-Not Sue, not Susie, not Susan.
-SUZANNE.
+For as long as I can remember, my mother proclaimed:

-The etymology of Suzanne is “graceful lily:” a soft and bending thing, implying fragrant fragility.
+The etymology of Suzanne is “graceful lily:” a soft, bending thing, implying fragrant fragility.
 I did my best to conform to that image.

-Some years back, a client sang Leonard Cohen’s Suzanne to me the first time we spoke on the phone.
-I’d never heard the song before, and his singing wasn’t great.
-The experience was intensely uncomfortable.
-This was long before the #MeToo movement, and he was a client and a man, so I did what was expected and tittered in response, performing the role of bending lily according to the shape of my name and the generations of cultural expectations which traveled with it.
+Years ago, a male client sang Leonard Cohen’s Suzanne to me the first time we spoke.
+I did what was expected and tittered in response, performing the role of bending lily according to the shape of my name and the generations of cultural expectations which traveled with it.

-Rejection of all those expectations has been slow; the plates of my psycho-emotional terra shifting tectonically, unobservable without timelapse image captures.
+Rejection of those expectations has been slow; unobservable without timelapse captures.

 Suzanne.

-I love reading old comb-bound cookbooks which include the names of the people who submitted recipes.
-In some of them, women list their husbands’ names rather than their own, merely planting “Mrs.” in front.
+I love reading old cookbooks which include the names of people who submitted recipes.
+In some, women list their husbands’ names rather than their own, merely planting “Mrs.” in front.

 Mrs. Richard Dickinson.

-Declan and I have been through several legal name changes together.
-First when we divorced our exes and took back our “maiden” names, then later, when we married.
-We each took the other’s last name as a mutual giving and receiving of histories, of identity, of self.
+Declan and I have been through several name changes together.
+First when we divorced our exes and again when we married.
+We each took the other’s last name as a mutual offering of histories, of identity, of self.

 Declan.

-Its truth settled around him, a mantle of affirmation and acknowledgement, a source of power and control.
+Its truth settled around him, a mantle of affirmation, a source of power.

-Declan’s mom struggles with this issue as many parents do.
-Diane was the name she selected at his birth, cooed as a young mother, and yelled as the parent of a teenager.
-It’s the name she’s always associated with the firstborn child she adores.
-Many parents feel like something is stolen from them if a name is rejected, as if the very act of naming gives them possession over our beings.
+Declan’s mom struggles with this.
+Many parents feel like something is stolen when a birth name is rejected, as if the act of naming gives them possession over our beings.

 “Her name is SUZANNE,” my mother demanded.

-For years, I called my beloved Dolce; an Italian word which means sweet, or dessert.
-The nickname was intimate and true in many ways; his presence was a gift, a reward for having choked down a lifetime of struggle which scoured my soul of pride and optimism.
-Declan was balm for that pain, tantalizing me with the taste of hope, of safety, of a future which promised comfort and delight.
-He made me realize that life could be delicious; a thing to be savored rather than an endless, painful cud-chewing.
+For years, I called my beloved Dolce; an Italian word meaning sweet, or dessert.
+The nickname felt true; his presence a reward for having choked down a lifetime of soul-scouring struggle.
+Declan made me realize life could be delicious.

 Dolce.